Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

 \subsection{Constraints associated with vehicle scheduling}

-In this study, we assume that MAVs allocated to trips can be decoupled and coupled at transfer stops and depots located in the starting and ending stops on each line.
-Thus, the number usable of MAUs stored at the starting and ending stops at each time interval during operations should be sufficient to perform trips.
+In this study, we assume that MAVs allocated to trips can be decoupled and coupled at transfer stops and depots.
+Thus, the number of usable MAUs stored at the depots at each time interval during operations should be sufficient to perform trips.
 We introduce two variables $AV_{m,t}(w)$ and $DV_{m,t}(w)$ to track the cumulative inflow and outflow of MAUs at depot $m \in \mathcal{M}$ at time $t$ in scenario $w$.
-The decision variable $\kappa_m$ are defined to indicate the number of MAUs stored at each depot $m \in \mathcal{M}$ at the beginning of the study time horizon.
+The decision variable $\kappa_m$ is defined to indicate the number of MAUs stored at each depot $m \in \mathcal{M}$ at the beginning of the study time horizon.
 We have the following constraints:

 Constraints (\ref{cons_totalnumber_mv}) set the upper bound of MAUs used to cover all trips, where the parameter \text{B} represents the maximum number of available MAUs.
 Constraints (\ref{cons_number_mv}) are imposed to ensure that the cumulative number of MAUs exiting the depot $m$ cannot exceed its own storage and inflow.
 Constraints \eqref{cons_up_mv} and \eqref{con:downMv} are formulated to compute the inflows and outflows of MAUs at time interval $t$ and depot $m$ in scenario $w$, where $FL_m$ represents the sets of lines whose starting stop is depot $m$ and $LL_m$ refers to the set of lines for which the ending stops is depot $m$. $t^{pre}_m$ is the preparation time at depots of each MAU to complete a trip before it is reallocated by the next trip.
-The linearization of constraints \eqref{cons_up_mv} and \eqref{con:downMv} are detailed in Appendix \ref{sec:Linearization}.
-Constraints (\ref{eq:dominV}) define the domain of the decision variable $\kappa_m$.
+Appendix \ref{sec:Linearization} presents the linearization of the nonlinear constraints \eqref{cons_up_mv} and \eqref{con:downMv}.